-HERitage emBODYment receives the New England Foundation for the Arts National Theatre Project Creation and Touring Grant
+HERitage emBODYment receives the 2025 New England Foundation for the Arts National Theatre Project Creation and Touring Grant

 HERitage emBODYment: Re-Storying Egyptian Antiquities is a multi-media, multi-modal, multi-lingual (English, Arabic, Fadjiki) piece that tours as a site-responsive performance installation inside museums across the US renowned for their Ancient Egyptian and Nubian collections.
 Deeply satirical, humorous, and rooted in our indigenous performance traditions (oral storytelling, music, dance, puppetry, clowning), we invite audiences to witness us re-author what it means to be Egyptian, Nubian, and American.
 Embodying the personal as political, our bodies serve as extensions of our ancestors’ memories as we intertwine our lived histories with theirs.
 We interrogate how our own exoticized and politicized bodies are like the artifacts: on display for western consumption.
 Doing so, we mirror the migration and displacement of humans and artifacts.

-This performance is made possible with funding by the New England Foundation for the Arts’ National Theater Project, with lead funding from The Andrew W. Mellon Foundation and additional support from the Doris Duke Foundation.
+This performance was made possible with funding by the New England Foundation for the Arts’ National Theater Project, with lead funding from The Andrew W. Mellon Foundation and additional support from the Doris Duke Foundation.